usnistgov/pf-recommended-practices/_sources/bp-guide-gh/ch6-result-dissemination.md

 Mike Tonks, Damien Tourret, Katsuyo Thornton, Jon Guyer

-How you present and disseminate your results is also a critical aspect of applying the phase-field method.
+How you present and disseminate your results is another critical aspect of applying the phase-field method.
 Here, we provide recommended practices on disseminating your results.

 ## Recommended Practices for Postprocessing and Plotting: